traeger/interactiveJS/README.md

 install
 ===
-* fork https://github.com/traeger/interactiveJS into a directory of your choice /interactiveJS.
+* fork https://github.com/traeger/interactiveJS into a directory of your choice (here /interactiveJS).
-* fork https://github.com/mishoo/UglifyJS into /interactiveJS/lib/UglifyJS
+* fork https://github.com/mishoo/UglifyJS into /interactiveJS/js/UglifyJS
-  (such that uglify-js.js lies in /interactiveJS/lib/UglifyJS/uglify-js.js)
+  (such that uglify-js.js lies in /interactiveJS/js/UglifyJS/uglify-js.js)

 License
 ===